Varo Bank Review

 It depends on what you’re looking for.
 Both have mobile-only, low-fee platforms with limited account options.
 The main difference is the approach to savings rates.

-With that said, even though Varo Bank offers a tiered interest rate, the standard rate of 3.00% APY is still a bit higher than Chime.
+Also, even though Varo Bank offers a tiered interest rate, the standard rate of 3.00% APY is still a bit higher than Chime.

 Is Varo Savings safe?